Enlargement of the eurozone: Hungary

 With their accession to the EU in 2004, Hungary began planning to adopt the euro in place of the forint.
 However, the country's high deficit delayed this.
 After the 2006 election, Prime Minister Ferenc Gyurcsány introduced austerity measures, reducing the deficit to less than 5% in 2007 from 9.2%.
 In February 2011, newly elected Prime Minister Viktor Orbán, of the right-wing populist and Eurosceptic Fidesz party, made clear that he did not expect the euro to be adopted in Hungary before 1 January 2020.
 Orbán said the country was not yet ready to adopt the currency and they will not discuss the possibility until the public debt reaches a 50% threshold.
 The public debt-to-GDP ratio was 81.0% when Orban's 50% target was set in 2011, and it was forecast to decline to 73.5% in 2016.
 In April 2013, Viktor Orbán further added that Hungarian purchasing power parity weighted GDP per capita must also reach 90% of the eurozone average.
 Shortly after Viktor Orbán had been re-elected as Prime Minister for another four-year term in April 2014, the Hungarian Central Bank announced they plan to distribute a new series of Forint bank notes in 2018.
 In June 2015, Orbán himself declared that his government would no longer entertain the idea of replacing the forint with the euro in 2020, as was previously suggested, and instead expected the forint to remain "stable and strong for the next several decades".

 In July 2016, National Economy Minister Mihály Varga suggested that the country could adopt the euro by the "end of the decade", but only if economic trends continue to improve and the common currency becomes more stable.
 While Varga backed away from that, saying convergence was still needed, Sándor Csányi (the head of the country's largest bank and ranked the second most influential man in Hungary) argued that further integration of the eurozone would provide a likely catalyst as Hungary would not want to be left out of closer integration.

-Attila Chikan, a professor of economics at Corvinus University, and a former economy minister to Orban, added that "Orban is at once very pragmatic and impulsive, he can make decisions very fast and sometimes on unexpected grounds."
+Following the 2026 parliamentary election and the formation of the pro-European Tisza government under Prime Minister Péter Magyar, Hungary's approach towards euro adoption shifted significantly.
+The new government declared its intention to meet the Maastricht convergence criteria by around 2030 and described euro adoption as a strategic objective, while stressing that the final decision on introducing the common currency would be made only after public consultation and once the necessary economic conditions had been fulfilled.
+The Eurogroup also expressed its willingness to support Hungary's preparations for eventual euro area membership.

-An April 2025 Eurobarometer poll, showed that 75% of Hungarians favour adoption of the euro in Hungary.
+An April 2026 Eurobarometer poll, showed that 80% of Hungarians favour adoption of the euro in Hungary.